leeoniya/uWrap/README.md

 ## ⏎ μWrap

-A [10x faster](#performance) and more accurate text wrapping util in [1.5KB (min)](https://github.com/leeoniya/uWrap/blob/main/dist/uWrap.iife.min.js) _(MIT Licensed)_
+A [10x faster](#performance) and more accurate text wrapping util in [< 2KB (min)](https://github.com/leeoniya/uWrap/blob/main/dist/uWrap.iife.min.js) _(MIT Licensed)_

 ---
 ### Introduction

-uWrap was made to efficiently predict varying row heights for list and grid [virtualization](https://www.patterns.dev/vanilla/virtual-lists/) - a strategy for performance optimization when rendering large datasets.
+uWrap exists to efficiently predict varying row heights for list and grid [virtualization](https://www.patterns.dev/vanilla/virtual-lists/), a technique for UI performance optimization when rendering large, scrollable datasets.
-Doing this both quickly and accurately turns out to be a non-trivial task, since Canvas2D provides no API for text wrapping, and `measureText()` is very expensive;
+Doing this both quickly and accurately turns out to be a non-trivial task since Canvas2D provides no API for text wrapping, and `measureText()` is quite expensive;
-rendering to the DOM is also out of the question due to poor performance.
+measuring via DOM is also a non-starter due to poor performance.
-Additionally, font size, variable-width fonts, `letter-spacing`, explicit line breaks, and different `white-space` choices impact the exact number of lines in final result.
+Additionally, font size, variable-width fonts, `letter-spacing`, explicit line breaks, and different `white-space` choices affect the number of wrapped lines.

+Notes:

+- Today, works most accurately with Latin charsets
+- Does not yet handle Windows-style `\r\n` explicit line breaks
+- Only `pre-line` wrapping strategy is implemented so far

 ---
 ### Performance

-[canvas-hypertxt](https://github.com/glideapps/canvas-hypertxt) looks to be the fastest similar utility. uWrap handily out-performs it in both CPU and memory usage by a wide margin while being significantly _more_ accurate.
+uWrap handily out-performs [canvas-hypertxt](https://github.com/glideapps/canvas-hypertxt) in both CPU and memory usage by a wide margin while being significantly _more_ accurate.

-The benchmark below wraps 100k random sentances within boxes of random widths between 50px and 250px.
+The benchmark below wraps 100k random sentances in boxes of random widths between 50px and 250px.
-You can see this benchmark performed in the console on the [demo page](https://leeoniya.github.io/uWrap/demo/).
+You can see this live in DevTools console of the [demo page](https://leeoniya.github.io/uWrap/demo/).

 <table>
   <tr>